Meet Run the Blades Ambassador: Stevie McKenna

 2023 - 10k, Half Marathon and 50K (the triple)

-I've ran in nine of the events, but also helped out in the event village and marshalled the 10k over the last few years.
-As well as taking photos at this year's The Night One event.
+I've ran in nine of the events, but also helped out in the event village and marshalled the 10k over the last few years as well as taking photos at this year's The Night One event (in biblical weather) and at the main event in July.

 Q7.
 What is it that makes you keep coming back?